joshlgrossman/lil-libs/template.js/examples.md

       greeting: 'Hi',
       name: ''
     });
+    // console will log 'Hi my name is Josh'
+    // then
     // console will log 'Hi my name is anonymous'
+    // to avoid this behavior use the 'throttle' option as seen below

     myTemplate(string => {
         console.log('this is a second onChange listener ' + string);